 ANSWER: In order to not rush partners and require them to upgrade their software stacks, it is best to allow a per-case migration of mosaics.
-Mosaic-based projects will be provided a tool to migrate mosaics - and potentially other data - from NIS over to Catapult.
+Mosaic-based projects will be provided a tool to migrate mosaics - and potentially other data - from NIS over to SYMBOL.
 Additionally, mosaics on NIS - other than XEM - do not permit historical data queries making it more complicated to snapshot balances.
 We are migrating root namespaces (via opt-in) to ensure no ability to migrate mosaics is lost by those who already hold the namespace.

 2. QUESTION: How can you prevent a Sybil Attack without burn?

 - opt-in with address-B

 ANSWER: Yes, it is prevented.
 The amount of SYMBOL tokens a holder is allocated at SYMBOL launch is the balance from the account that was opted in at a specific block height.
 In the example above, the tokens were either in account A or account B at that block, not both, so only one account will receive the tokens.